TrafficControl Plugin

 $ ip link set dev ifb1 up

-Then, Create the directory “cnoid-conf” under “/usr/local/share/” to store the configuration file for traffic control.
+Next, create a directory to store the configuration file.
+Please create the directory cnoid-conf under /usr/local/share/.
 Then, create the configuration file.
-The configuration file is needed to link the inbound and outbound communication ports one-to-one.
-Create the file, naming it as “tc.conf”, with an arbitrary text editor in the created directory “cnoid-conf”, the following lines indicate the example of description format for linking eth0 with ifb0 and eth1 with ifb1.
+The configuration file is necessary to associate inbound and outbound communication ports one-to-one.
+Using any text editor, create a file named “tc.conf” in the cnoid-conf directory you created, referring to the following.
+Below is an example description for associating eth0 with ifb0 and eth1 with ifb1.

 Port,ifb